SHOBUsi/secure-network-design-cisco-pkt/04-ips-and-security-analysis.md

 VLANs divide the network into distinct trust zones.
 Traffic between zones must pass through the ASA, which applies explicit policy.
 A compromised workstation in VLAN 20 cannot reach the Syslog server in VLAN 99 without traversing the router and hitting an ACL.

 **Least-privilege access**
-ACL rules are written with minimum necessary access.
+ACL rules are written with the minimum necessary access.
 The auditor account has privilege 5 — enough to run `show` commands, not enough to make configuration changes.
 External users can only reach port 80 and 443 on the web server — nothing else.

 **Assume breach**
 The DMZ exists precisely because OriginBank assumes the web server *will* be compromised at some point.
 By placing it outside the HQ security level, a web server breach doesn't become a network breach.